 Many club players know that playing too much blitz is something to be avoided.
 It is generally true, however, there are exceptions to any rule.
 This is one of them.
 Playing blitz for trying out openings, different ideas and variations is a good idea.

-In fact, it is recommended by many strong Grandmasters and they admit using this approach on the regular basis.
-Keep that in mind when you are learning a new opening, play few blitz games and see how the opening feels and what kind of middlegame positions you encounter.
-Then make a judgment whether it is something you want to play on a regular basis.
+In fact, it is recommended by many strong Grandmasters and they admit to using this approach on the regular basis.
+Keep that in mind when you are learning a new opening, play a few blitz games, and see how the opening feels and what kind of middlegame positions you encounter.
+Then make a judgment on whether it is something you want to play on a regular basis.

-Most club players think that an opening is “set it and forget it” kind of thing.
-You learn it once, and can play it for the rest of their lives.
+Most club players think that an opening is a “set it and forget it” kind of thing.
+You learn it once and can play it for the rest of your lives.
 In reality, it is not the case.
 And not even because opening theory changes and you need to keep up.
-In most cases, club players can use 1900s opening preparation and win all their games.
+In most cases, club players can use the 1900s opening preparation and win all their games.

-The reason why you need to update your opening preparation is because you may notice that you go outside of the boundaries of you opening knowledge too early in the game.
+The reason why you need to update your opening preparation is that you may notice that you go outside of the boundaries of your opening knowledge too early in the game.
 Simply put, you are not using the opening to the fullest of its potential.
-By learning a bit more theory, expanding some lines you can get most of your preparation.
+By learning a bit more theory, and expanding some lines you can get most of your preparation.

 Sometimes you will notice that some of the lines work especially well.
-Maybe you get some sort of stable development edge, or able to launch a winning attack on a regular basis.
+Maybe you get some sort of stable development edge or are able to launch a winning attack on a regular basis.

 Keep track of what lines perform best, and try understanding why it happens the way it happens.
-By working on your strengths and getting rid of the weaknesses you will be able to take your opening preparation to the whole new level.
+By working on your strengths and getting rid of your weaknesses, you will be able to take your opening preparation to a whole new level.